Last updated March 2o20

 Don’t rely blindly on sat nav, it will take you to the Rushmere entrance

-In 2011 Stockgrove imposed new parking restrictions.
-They have made limited parking available to us.so please let us know if you plan to come, Contact Gwen (details in the newsletter) or e mail her by the Sunday before the survey (remove number at beginning of the address).
+In order to be able to park your car safely,please let us know if you plan to come, Contact Gwen (details in the newsletter) or e mail her by the Sunday before the survey (remove number at beginning of the address).

 You can turn up on spec but you must be punctual